 ‘How to describe The Burning Hell?
 A wordy rock band with clarinet and horns, or should it be pop?
 It’s hard to do them justice with a description of the sound; the real skill is in the song-writing.. the songs are funny and moving and clever.
 I’d advise anyone who likes live music, charming beardy men, and songs with a story, to get themselves a ticket’ – RebelRebel

-Local support comes from Ivan Campo.
+Opening the show in Manchester is Ivan Campo.
 Ivan Campo borrow inspiration from majesty to malady via reality and, every now and then, wander into the realms of make believe.
 Writing, recording and performing together since 2004, they have developed a unique style, infused with echoes of films, snatched memories, and a healthy sense of the absurd.
 Their latest seven track EP entitled Fantastic Blue was released through Debt Records in August 2014.

 Attend on: Facebook